 As that time of year rolls around again, and planning for work holiday parties start ramping up, we thought it would be helpful to remind you of ways to avoid mishaps at end of the year celebrations.
-This post previously appeared on our Labour of Law blog.

 These celebrations come in all shapes and sizes: afternoon teas, gift exchanges, ugly sweater competitions, Christmas caroling, dinner, dancing – the possibilities are endless.
 Unfortunately, so too are the possibilities for things to go wrong.